nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

   concurrently; only the order _within_ each stack is fixed.
 - Stack 1's `PR 4` and Stack 4's `PR 15` both edit `.github/workflows/*`, but add
   different jobs/steps — trivial to reconcile.
+- Stack 3's `PR 23` also touches `scripts/docker/docker.lib.sh` (Stack 2's file)
+  and `scripts/init.mk` / `scripts/docker/docker.mk` (untouched by any other
+  stack) to close out the remaining word-splitting instances outside the markdown scripts — a deliberate, small overlap with Stack 2, same precedent as the PR 4/PR 15 case above.
 - Final landing order into `v2`: any of Stacks 1–4 and PR 13 in any order, then **PR 22 last**.